-- The provider must provide, and have on file, for all employees and volunteers, documentation of - a. orientation to the agency and its relationship to the department; and - b. training necessary to render services to recipients.
+The provider must provide, and have on file, for all employees and volunteers, documentation of

+- a. orientation to the agency and its relationship to the department; and - b. training necessary to render services to recipients.

-- 3. Critical incident reporting training. - a.
+3. Critical incident reporting training.

+- a.
 The provider must have on file, for all staff, documentation of attendance and completion of, at least every two years, training on how to report critical incidents to SDS. - b.
 The provider may - i. arrange for staff to attend SDS training, or - ii. appoint staff who have attended SDS training to train additional staff. - c.
+At a minimum, the following agency employees must refresh, every two years, critical incident reporting training by attending and completing the course offered by SDS: - i. the program administrator; and - ii. the individuals who supervise each home and community-based service the agency is certified to offer.

+4. Medication management training.

-At a minimum, the following agency employees must refresh, every two years, critical incident reporting training by attending and completing the course offered by SDS: - i. the program administrator; and - ii. the individuals who supervise each home and community-based service the agency is certified to offer. - 4.
-Assistance with self-administration of medication training. - a.
-Except for the staff of providers subject to the requirements of 7AAC 75.240, the provider must train all staff responsible for assisting recipients with self-administer medications, and have on file documentation of attendance and completion of the training. - b.
-The provider must develop and submit to Senior and Disabilities Services a training policy that includes - i. coverage of the topics in 7 AAC 130.227 (j)(2); - ii. training goals; - iii. plans and activities to enable trainees to achieve those goals; - iv. methods of assessing trainee achievement of the training goals; and - v. processes for evaluating the effectiveness of the training methods.
+- a.
+Assistance with self-administration of medication. - i.
+Except for the staff of providers subject to the requirements of 7AAC 75.240, the provider must train all staff responsible for assisting recipients with self-administer medications, and have on file documentation of attendance and completion of the training. - ii.
+The provider must develop and submit to Senior and Disabilities Services a training policy that includes - A). coverage of the topics in 7 AAC 130.227 (j)(2); - B). training goals: - C). plans and activities to enable trainees to achieve those goals; - D), methods of assessing trainee achievement of the training goals; and - E). processes for evaluating the effectiveness of the training methods.